faisal7806/frappe-server-side/Create-A-Local-Erpnext-7.0-Dev-Environment-Using-Vagrant.md

 Copy the **ERPNext-Vagrant.box** file from your downloads folder into your new VM instance folder.

-In your terminal navigate into your new VM instance folder :
+In your terminal navigate into your new project folder :

 ```
 $ cd ~/erp_v7_001